MahsanNourani/dos-fall2021-project4-part2/README.md

 ## Final Project - Part 2 (Project 4)

-**TODO: Need to update for project 2**

-In this project, we implemented a clone of Twitter, including (1) an engine actor, (2) a client actor which can communicate with the engine, and (3) a simulator actor to test functionalities of our system and run controlled experiments.
-In this report, we have thoroughly described each actor and their functionality, followed by details of our controlled experiments, performance numbers, and interesting observations.
+In this project, we implemented a WebSocket interface for our clone of Twitter App in part 1 using Suave web framework.
+Our project includes (1) an engine actor, (2) a client actor which can communicate with the engine, (3) a handler actor connecting the websocket interface to clients and engine, and (4) an interface.
-The project is implemented using F# and Akka.NET API for actor modeling.
+The project is implemented using Suave for websocket interface, F#, Akka.NET API for actor modeling, HTML, CSS, and JavaScript to design our web interface.

 ### How to Execute the Program

-To run the project, you simply would run the command below in your console, where:
+To run the project, you simply would run the command below in your console to run the webserver:

-- `numUsers` is the total number of registered users

 ```
 dotnet run numUsers
-// e.g., dotnet run 100, to run the simulation for 100 registered users.

 ```

-Note that we store numUsers in an integer, which can store up to 2^32, and hence, the maximum number of users this program supports is 2^32.
+Then, you would need to open a browser and type: 127.0.0.1:8080 OR localhost:8080, and the Bird App would run on your local webpage.

 ### Terminology